Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard-list.md

 ## Get a dashboard list

-You can check all the information about a dashboard list by sending a `GET` request to the {base_url}/dashboardlists/{id}endpoint.
+You can check all the information about a dashboard list by sending a `GET` request to the {base_url}/dashboardlists/{id} endpoint.

 `GET`/{base_url}/dashboardlists/{id}